MarharytaFilipovych/OINK/README.md

 **Can lambdas access outer scope variables?**
 *Answer*: Currently, lambdas can only access their parameters.
 Future versions may support closure.

+**Can I store strings in variables?**
+*Answer*: Currently, strings are literals only and cannot be stored in variables.
+They are used directly with `print🤮` for output.

+**Can strings span multiple lines?**
+*Answer*: No!
+Strings must be closed on the same line.
+Use `\n` escape sequence for newlines within strings.

 ---

 ## 🎉 HAVE FUN CODING (OR NOT), MY LOVELY FRIENDS!